ucan-wg/revocation/README.md

 ## 1.1 Motivation

 Even when not in error at time of issuance, the trust relationship between a delegator and delegatee is not immutable.
-An agent can go rogue, keys can be compromised, and the privacy requirements of resources changed.
+An agent can go rogue, keys can be compromised, and the privacy requirements of resources can change.
 While the UCAN delegation approach RECOMMENDS using the [principle of least authority][POLA], such unexpected conditions can and do arise.
 These are exceptional cases, but are sufficiently important that a well defined method for performing revocation is nearly always desired.
 Revocation is the act of invalidating a UCAN after the fact, outside of the limitations placed on it by the UCAN's fields (such as its expiry).

 ## 1.2 Approach